lzim/mtl/session02/s02_learner/mtl_session02_see.md

 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/session2_data_ui_1.gif)

 ### 4. Go to the ClinicSelection tab.
 Use columns C-H to select the clinics that make up your team.
-- You can sort by Clinic Name, Division Name, Physical Location, Primary and Secondary Stopcode.
+- You can sort and filter by Clinic Name, Division Name, Physical Location, Primary and Secondary Stopcode.
-- Or, if your team as designated provider clinics, you can select by provider name.
+- Or, if your team has designated provider clinics, you can select by provider name.
 - Note: This will pull all clinics used in the last two years (including de-activated clinics: denoted by "ZZ").
 You can see the de-activated clinics in column I.
 - Follow the instructions in **Box A2.**
-- After filtering, you can double-click on clinics to add them to column A or you can highlight the clinics and click the gray "add all" button to add them to column A.
+- After filtering, click add all.
+Fine tune your selections by double-clicking on the clinic name in column A (to remove) or column C (to add).

 ### 5. To view your team patient data and your team trends click on "Get-Patient-level Data."
 We will not do this in-session today.
 - **You already have a fresh data UI file to work with already in your team data folder.**